Preliminaries

 VS Code

-There are many other good IDEs for python (PyCharm, Atom, Spyder,…), they should work just fine if you know how to
+There are many other good IDEs for Python (PyCharm, Atom, Spyder,…) that should work just fine if you know how to replicate the development environment in .devcontainer/

-but we won’t support them officially.
+exactly.
+We won’t support them officially.

 Support